allen-ball/ganymede/README.md

 $ java -jar ganymede-kernel-1.0.0-SNAPSHOT.jar --install
 ```

-The kernel will be configured to use the same `java` installation as invoked
+The [kernel][Ganymede Kernel] will be configured to use the same `java`
-in the install command above.
-These additional command line options are
+installation as invoked in the install command above.
+These additional
-supported.
+command line options are supported.

 | Option                               | Action                                                                                    | Default                                                  |
 | ---                                  | ---                                                                                       | ---                                                      |